Praneeth003/NexusTalk/README.md

 This is a real-time chat application built using the MERN stack (MongoDB, Express.js, React.js, Node.js) along with Socket.IO for real-time communication.

+## Deployment:
+- **This application has been deployed on Render cloud at: https://nexustalk.onrender.com

 ## Features
 - **Real-time Chat:** Instant messaging between users in real-time.
 - **User Authentication:** Secure user authentication using JSON Web Tokens (JWT).